 To perform the processing load on server.

-To reuse already deployed USN applications and services.
+To reuse already deployed USN applications and services. (when applicable)

+To develop USN applications and services for multi-use of the sensed data (e.g. database schema, API, USN middleware, etc.).

-To include the sensor network management function in USN applications and services for automatic checking the USN elements malfunction.
+To include the sensor network management function in USN applications and services for automatic checking and remote reset the USN elements malfunction.

 To analyse application of USN applications and services for energy saving (e.g. electric lighting control, ventilation control, air conditioning and heating control, etc.)

-NOTE – Energy saving should be carefully considered when USN applications and services apply in the facilities directly related to the people’s life (e.g. surgery room, intensive care unit, emergency room, incubator, etc.)
+NOTE – Energy saving should be carefully considered when USN applications and services apply in the facilities directly related to the people’s life (e.g. surgery room, intensive care unit, emergency room, incubator, etc.).

 Bibliography